Write a Compelling Resume Profile or Summary Section to Engage the Reader

-- "Dynamic, resourceful teaching professional with a genuine interest in students' cognitive and social growth.
-Actively involved in all areas of education including curriculum development, teacher mentoring, student career preparation, and community work.
-Combine strong passion for English and writing expertise to motivate and inspire students, creating a fun and challenging learning environment.
-A self-driven leader with excellent communication and interpersonal skills who effectively collaborates with all levels of staff members and fosters quality relationships with students."
+- "Learner centered, innovative teaching professional with a genuine interest in students' cognitive and social growth.
+Actively involved in all areas of education including curriculum development, professional communities, teacher mentoring, student career preparation, and exploring technology.
+Combine strong passion for English and writing expertise to motivate and inspire students, while creating a fun and challenging learning environment.
+A self-driven leader with excellent communication and interpersonal skills who enjoys effectively collaborating with all levels of staff members and fosters quality relationships with students and parents."

 As you can see, the first example is dull, boring, and uninspiring.
-It tells you nothing more than what the individual is looking for and what little they can bring to the position.
-Unfortunately, this is the type of Profile that most decision makers or human resource professionals will see from potential employees.
+It tells you nothing more than what the individual is looking for and little about what they can bring to the position.

-The second example is one that engages the reader from the beginning.
+The second example engages the reader from the beginning.
 It actively describes the individual's talents and skills, and provides the potential school district with insight into what this candidate can bring to the position.
-This is the type of profile that will ensure that a recruitment officer will continue to peruse your resume with enthusiasm and interest.
+This tailored profile will ensure that a recruitment officer will continue to peruse your resume with enthusiasm and interest.

 Choose your words carefully.
 Keep your ego in check.
 And remember, less is more.